wakujs/waku/README.md

 Server actions integrate with many other React APIs such as the [`useTransition`](https://react.dev/reference/react/useTransition) hook for handling pending states, the [`useActionState`](https://react.dev/reference/react/useActionState) hook for accessing returned values, and the [`useOptimistic`](https://react.dev/reference/react/useOptimistic) hook for performing optimistic UI updates.

-See the talk [What’s new in React 19?](https://www.youtube.com/watch?v=AJOGzVygGcY) to learn more.
+See the talk [What's new in React 19?](https://www.youtube.com/watch?v=AJOGzVygGcY) to learn more.

 ## State management

-We recommend [Jotai](https://jotai.org) for global React state management based on the atomic model’s performance and scalability, but Waku is compatible with all React state management libraries such as Zustand and Valtio.
+We recommend [Jotai](https://jotai.org) for global React state management based on the atomic model's performance and scalability, but Waku is compatible with all React state management libraries such as Zustand and Valtio.

-> We’re exploring a deeper integration of atomic state management into Waku to achieve the performance and developer experience of signals while preserving React’s declarative programming model.
+> We're exploring a deeper integration of atomic state management into Waku to achieve the performance and developer experience of signals while preserving React's declarative programming model.

 ## Environment variables

-It’s important to distinguish environment variables that must be kept secret from those that can be made public.
+It's important to distinguish environment variables that must be kept secret from those that can be made public.

 #### Private